ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Camera.rst

 The availability states can be one of the following:

+.. _sdk_qtmultimedia_camera_Value              Description-prop:

 +-------------------+------------------------------------------------------------------------------------------------------------+
 | Value             | Description                                                                                                |
 +===================+============================================================================================================+
+.. _sdk_qtmultimedia_camera_Busy               The camera is busy at the moment as it is being used by another process.-prop:
 | Available         | The camera is available to use                                                                             |
 +-------------------+------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_camera_Unavailable        The camera is not available to use (there may be no camera hardware)-prop:
 | Busy              | The camera is busy at the moment as it is being used by another process.                                   |
 +-------------------+------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_camera_ResourceMissing    The camera cannot be used because of missing resources.
+It may be possible to try again at a later time.-prop:
 | Unavailable       | The camera is not available to use (there may be no camera hardware)                                       |
 +-------------------+------------------------------------------------------------------------------------------------------------+
 | ResourceMissing   | The camera cannot be used because of missing resources.
 It may be possible to try again at a later time.   |